 There is also one of the Grade 3 sites called Old Tai O Police Station that was built in 1902.
 It is an old, oddly ancient looking building that seems like it was dug into the side of a small hill above an old dock.
 It was built when the territory was a British colony.
 The Grade 3 sites are not considered very important to preserve, but preservation is encouraged.
 It is a building that is "of some merit, "but not yet qualified for consideration as a monument.

 This building is at the western tip of Lantau Island; basically on the western end of Hong Kong territory.
 It was built to patrol the sea around it for criminals, pirates, and smugglers.
 The number of policemen stationed there increased from about 6 to about 170 in 1983.
 The station was downgraded to a patrol post in 1996, and left vacant in 2002.
 It has two stories.
 It looks rather ancient and sturdy, and there are plans to turn it into a hotel.
-The plan is to spend about 9,000,000 USD to renovate it by 2011.
+The plan is to spend about 9,000,000 USD to renovate it.

 From Tai O, several tour operators run short boat trips to the Pearl River Estuary, not far off the Lantau coast to see the famous pink dolphins.
 These amazing and rare creatures are also known as Indo-Pacific humpback dolphins or Chinese white dolphins (Sousa chinensis).